elasticio/elasticio.github.io/content/_components/delta-detection/index.md

 ## Known Limitations

+ 1. Please note: **Bucket Lifetime is 24 hours**.
- 1. The hash function generates the same hash for different types of quotes: `''`, `""`, ` `` `
+ 2. The hash function generates the same hash for different types of quotes: `''`, `""`, ` `` `
- 2. Pre-fetch count should be equal 1.
+ 3. Pre-fetch count should be equal 1.
 Correct behavior with pre-fetch > 1 is not guaranteed
- 3. One credential cannot be used in more than one step per all platform instances that are connected to one `maester` installation as it would lead to a collision
+ 4. One credential cannot be used in more than one step per all platform instances that are connected to one `maester` installation as it would lead to a collision